cafemedia/slickstream-wp-plugin/svn/trunk/readme.txt

 - Added support for custom margins for CLS

 = 1.4.2
-- Fixed an incompatability with WP-Rocket cache and our CLS code
+- Fixed an incompatibility with WP-Rocket cache and our CLS code